 Choose a part-time or full-time master of counselling program to suit your circumstance and lifestyle.
 Part-time student should note some classes my be scheduled during the day.
 Some lectures and tutorials may also have evening classes

 Our courses have a broad range of majors/minors and specialisations that allow you follow areas of interest and passion.

 Capacity to make meaningful contribution

-CHC’s commitment to producing graduates with the capacity to make a meaningful contribution to their client’s growth and wellbeing involves the strong emphasis within the counselling programs on the acquisition and practice of counselling skills.
+CHC’s commitment to producing graduates with the capacity to make a meaningful contribution to their client’s growth and wellbeing involves the strong emphasis within the master of counselling course on the acquisition and practice of counselling skills.

-Although CHC counselling courses are highly experiential in nature with a strong emphasis on the development of the person of the counsellor, they also value and prioritise academic rigour and the importance of staying up-to-date with emerging trends and findings relating to the fields of counselling and psychotherapy.
+Although CHC’s master of counselling course is highly experiential in nature with a strong emphasis on the development of the person of the counsellor, they also value and prioritise academic rigour and the importance of staying up-to-date with emerging trends and findings relating to the fields of counselling and psychotherapy.
 This includes underpinning all aspects of the counselling programs with the latest research on interpersonal neurobiology and mental health and encouraging students to engage with counselling research.

 The Master of Counselling is accredited by the Psychotherapy and Counselling Federation of Australia (PACFA).
 This means that graduates of the award can become Graduate Members of PACFA member organisations including the Christian Counsellors Association of Australia (CCAA) and Queensland Counsellors Association (QCA).

 The Master of Counselling consists of 16 units – 12 core Counselling units, 3 elective Counselling units and 1 unit in research methods.